 The Conclave began on May 12 (Novaes VIII, 7), and proved to be a three-day affair.
 Fifty-two cardinals participated (Novaes, 7; Moroni 32, 296).

 The creature of Pius IV were led, as in the Conclave of 1565-1566, by Cardinal Carlo Borromeo, though he arrived at the very last minute before the Conclave was sealed.
 He did not, therefore, have the opportunity to engage in consultations beforehand.
-The cardinals who were creature of Pius IV and Pius V were nevertheless more or less united in opposing the election of Cardinals D'Este (Ferrara), Farnese, Pisa, and Burali d' Arezzo (Piacenza) (Petruccelli, 223).
+The cardinals who were creature of Pius IV and Pius V were nevertheless more or less united in opposing the election of Cardinals D'Este (Ferrara), Farnese, Pisa (Ricci), and Burali d' Arezzo (Piacenza).
+Burali's family had long connections with Naples and the Spanish faction [Petruccelli, 223].

 Cardinal Michele Bonelli ("Alessandrino"), nephew of Pius V (joint portrait, at left), could command twelve or thirteen of the votes of his uncle's creature, and he had available to him around eight votes which were organized behind Cardinal Ferdinando de' Medici, thanks to the elaborate and deceptive preparation work of the brothers Medici.